Blog and News

 I’m glad you asked.
 Let’s look at what John could have done instead of getting into property.

 Let’s say instead he put it in a stocks and shares ISA instead.
 The limit is £20K a year so this would need to go in over 3 tax years – the limit resets on 6th April each year.
-Or, only two years if Mrs John didn’t already have her own ISA.
+Or, only two years if John’s wife didn’t already have her own ISA, and he was happy to gift her half the capital.

-A low-risk ISA (at time of writing) is going to return you about 5.3%pa.
-Once John’s got £50K into his ISA, this is going to generate him £2,650 before tax.
+A fairly low-risk stocks and shares ISA is going to return you about 5%.
+Once John’s got £50K into his ISA, this is going to generate him £2,500 before tax.

-Doesn’t look as sexy as the £4,500 figure from the BTL above, does it?
+Doesn’t look as sexy as the £4,400 figure from the rental property, does it?

 Thanks, but I deffo want to do a BTL!